Mocking APIs

 • Solution: The application sends a real network request.
 MSW intercepts it and returns a realistic response.

-MSW is the industry standard because it is implementation agnostic.
+Think of MSW as a man-in-the-middle proxy that lives directly inside your testing environment.
+It is the industry standard because it is implementation agnostic.

-• Browser: Uses a Service Worker to intercept requests.
-You can see the mocked requests in the “Network” tab of DevTools!
+• Browser (Development): Uses a Service Worker.
+You can actually see the mocked requests successfully resolving in the “Network” tab of Chrome DevTools!

 Interactive: MSW Control Panel

-Simulate different backend conditions and see how the frontend reacts.
+Simulate different backend conditions to see how the frontend application reacts.
+In a real testing environment, MSW allows you to programmatically trigger these states.

 MSW Configuration